rudeboybert/ReedJukebox/README.md

 * `jukebox.csv`: comma separated value (CSV) format spreadsheet of songs
 * `reed_jukebox_shiny_code.Rmd`: R markdown code to create Shiny app
-* `README.Rmd`: R markdown code to generate this page

 Click "Download ZIP" on the bottom-right of the right-hand menu to obtain all necessary files.